 Why make an organic garden?

-There are many benefits to making an organic garden in your backyard or around your home:
+There are many benefits to making an organic garden in your backyard or around your home.
+For instance, an organic garden can:

 One of the most incredible benefits of growing an organic garden is teaching yourself new skills.
 After creating your first organic garden from scratch, you and your family will be invested in a new project that will yield beautiful food and vegetables.